What is a W-2 form?

 W-9 vs 1099: What's the difference?

 Before you can file a 1099, you'll need to collect certain tax information about each contractor.
-A W-9 Request for Taxpayer Identification Number and Certification filled out by the contractor provides the information that you'll need, including their name, address, and taxpayer information like Social Security or Employer Identification number.
+A W-9 Request for Taxpayer Identification Number and Certification filled out by the contractor provides the information that you'll need, including their name, address, and taxpayer identification number such as a Social Security Number or Employer Identification Number.
 Generally, this form is filled out at the start of an engagement.

 What is the 1099 deadline?